hbctraining/Intro-to-R/lessons/08_Rdata_visualization.md

 ## Boxplot

 Now that we have all the required information for plotting with ggplot2 let's try plotting a boxplot.
+A boxplot provides a graphical view of the distribution of data based on a five number summary.
+The top and bottom of the box represent the (1) first and (2) third quartiles (25th and 75th percentiles, respectively).
+The line inside the box represents the (3) median (50th percentile).
+The whiskers extending above and below the box represent the (4) maximum, and (5) minimum of a data set.
+The whiskers of the plot reach the minimum and maximum values that are not outliers.

+Outliers are determined using the interquartile range (IQR), which is defined as: Q3 - Q1.
+Any values that exceeds 1.5 x IQR below Q1 or above Q3 are considered outliers and are represented as points above or below the whiskers.
+These outliers are useful to identify any unexpected observations.

 1. Use the `geom_boxplot()` layer to plot the differences in sample means between the Wt and KO genotypes.
 2. Add a title to your plot.